Wave-induced drift in third-order deep-water theory: Discussion and conclusions

-Descending in the water column we find a different overall behaviour of the wave-induced drift.
+That said, our investigations are able to shed some light on the flows induced by bichromatic waves.
 It is well known that the water column acts like a filter, first suppressing the highest frequencies and filtering out ever lower frequencies with increasing depth.
-Particle motion is typically considered negligible half a wavelength below the surface.
-It is this filtering effect on linear, free-wave constituents that leads to the dramatic decrease of drift in the linear theory.
-However, nonlinearity introduces much longer bound-waves which become dominant at depth.
-Beneath the centre of a wave group these can induce sizable localised return flows.
-However, their overall contribution is to increase the drift in the direction of wave propagation versus linear theory.
-Third-order contributions lead to additional bound waves, but also to dispersion corrections; the overall effect of third-order vs.\ second-order nonlinearity thus depends on parameters of the sea-state such as its bandwidth and amplitude spectrum.
+Therefore the particle motion of monochromatic waves is typically considered negligible half a wavelength below the surface.
+It is this filtering effect on linear, free-wave constituents that leads to the dramatic decrease in Lagrangian drift in the linear theory for bichromatic waves.
+However, nonlinearity introduces much longer bound-waves which become dominant at depth, as was recognised in the landmark work of \cite{Longuet-Higgins1964}.
+Beneath the centre of a wave group we find that these can induce sizeable spatially-localised flows opposite the direction of wave propagation.
+However, when averaged over the period of the bichromatic group the overall effect of higher order terms is to increase the drift in the direction of wave propagation versus linear theory.
+Third-order contributions lead to additional bound waves, but also to dispersion corrections, which tend to retard the drift slightly.

-These results for each order require integration of the particle trajectory mapping, which is inconvenient.
-The more common approach in practice is to use the Stokes drift formula, which approximates the linear theory via a Taylor series expansion.
-Comparisons show that this approximation is quite poor, particularly close to the surface, where linear theory yields a significantly larger drift.
-In fact, the Stokes drift formulation inadvertently lies quite close to the smaller drift predictions of the nonlinear (second or third order) theories near the surface, which may explain some of its success.

-At depth the Stokes drift hews close to the linear drift, but we have seen that this may differ significantly from the drift in nonlinear wave theories.
-To this end, we have retained a further term in the Stokes drift formulation which bridges some of this gap, and accounts for second order difference harmonics.
-For settings with multiple nearby harmonics this adjusted Stokes drift formula captures the larger forward drift associated with nonlinear waves, and represents an improvement on the commonly used formulation.